 Foreign Currency Translation.
 For international subsidiaries, asset and liability accounts are translated at year-end rates of exchange and revenue and expenses are translated at average exchange rates prevailing during the year.
 For subsidiaries whose functional currency is deemed to be other than the U.S. dollar, translation adjustments are included as a separate component of other comprehensive income and shareholders’ equity.
 Currency transaction gains and losses are recorded in income.

+During 1999, the exchange rate for the Brazilian real to the U.S. dollar declined, resulting in a non-cash foreign currency translation adjustment reducing the value of Enron’s assets and shareholders’ equity by approximately $600 million.

 Reclassifications.
 Certain reclassifications have been made to the consolidated financial statements for prior years to conform with the current presentation.

 2 business acquisitions AND DISPOSITIONS

-Inthe third quarter of 2000, Enron, through a wholly-owned subsidiary, acquired all of the outstanding common shares of MG plc, a leading independent international metals market-making business that provides financial and marketing services to the global metals industry, for approximately $470 million in cash.
-Also in 2000, Enron acquired a communications and a facility maintenance company for 831,141 shares of Enron Corp. common stock.
+In 2000, Enron, through a wholly-owned subsidiary, acquired all of the outstanding common shares of MG plc, a leading independent international metals market-making business that provides financial and marketing services to the global metals industry, for approximately $470 million in cash and assumed debt of approximately $1.5 billion.

+In addition, Enron acquired a communications, a facility maintenance company and all minority shareholders’ interests in Enron Energy Services LLC and Enron Renewable Energy Corp.
+Enron issued 5.7 million shares of Enron Corp. common stock, contributed common stock and warrants of an unconsolidated equity affiliate and paid cash in these transactions.

 On August 16, 1999, Enron exchanged approximately 62.3 million shares (approximately 75%) of the Enron Oil & Gas Company (EOG) common stock it held for all of the stock of EOGI-India, Inc., a subsidiary of EOG.
-As a result, net property, plant and equipmentdecreased by approximately $2,400 million, short- and long-term debt decreased by approximately $1,800 million and minority interests decreased by approximately $600 million.
 Also in August 1999, Enron received net proceeds of approximately $190 million for the sale of 8.5 million shares of EOG common stock in a public offering and issued approximately $255 million of public debt that is exchangeable in July 2002 into approximately 11.5 million shares of EOG common stock.
 As a result of the share exchange and share sale, Enron recorded a pre-tax gain of $454 million ($345 million after tax, or $0.45 per diluted share) in 1999.
 As of August 16, 1999, EOG is no longer included in Enron's consolidated financial statements.
 EOGI-India, Inc. is included in the consolidated financial statements within the Wholesale Energy Operations and Services following the exchange and sale.

 In August 1998, Enron, through a wholly-owned subsidiary, completed the acquisition of a controlling interest in Elektro Eletricidade e Serviços S.A.
 (Elektro) for approximately $1.3 billion.
-In December 1998, Enron reduced its interest in Jacaré Electrical Distribution Trust (Jacaré), the entity that holds Enron’s investment in Elektro, and used the equity method to account for its remaining interest.
-Following the acquisition of additional interests in Elektro, Enron, consolidated Jacaré effective January 1, 1999 resulting in a decrease in investment in unconsolidated affiliates of approximately $450 million and an increase in minority interests of approximately $890 million.
-During 1999, the exchange rate for the Brazilian real to the U.S. dollar declined, resulting in a non-cash foreign currency translation adjustment reducing the value of Enron’s assets and shareholders’ equity by approximately $600 million.

-In 2000, as part of a restructuring, Jacaré, sold a 47 percent interest in Enron Brazil Power Holdings V Ltd, a subsidiary of that holds its investment in Elektro, for approximately $460 million.
-The proceeds were used to repay debt and to acquire the original minority shareholder’s interest in Jacaré.

-Additionally, during2000, 1999 and 1998, Enron acquired generation, natural gas distribution, renewable energy, telecommunications and energy management businesses for cash, Enron and subsidiary stock and notes.
+Additionally, during 1999 and 1998, Enron acquired generation, natural gas distribution, renewable energy, telecommunications and energy management businesses for cash, Enron and subsidiary stock and notes.